Rion91/student_management/docs/AttachableFile.md

 ```

-Geting data from attached file
+Getting data from attached file

 ```php
 // Get the file from model